 • Home

 • June 2021

-• Music Education and Community Outreach: The PCGS is collaborating with Esperanza Academy Charter School, a majority-minority student body, to provide classical guitars, PCGS-sponsored instruction, and tuition-free classical guitar music education to under-resourced youth in North Philadelphia.
+The PCGS partners with Esperanza Academy Charter School, a school with a majority-minority student body, to provide classical guitars, instruction, and tuition-free music education to underserved youth in North Philadelphia.
+This initiative is about providing young people with the resources they need to explore and develop their musical talents.

-• Reading Initiative: All the PCGS’s board members have read Dr. Matthew Hinsley’s book Creativity to Community: Arts Nonprofit Success One Coffee at a Time.
-This book guides how to make arts organizations more diverse, equitable, and inclusive.
+To guide our efforts, our board members have read Dr. Matthew Hinsley’s book, Creativity to Community: Arts Nonprofit Success One Coffee at a Time.
+This resource helps us find practical ways to make our organization more open and inclusive to everyone.

-• New initiatives: In addition to the above, PCGS is also working to increase the number of women and girls participating in its programs (e.g., the PCGS ensemble), make its website and other materials more accessible to people with disabilities, create a more welcoming and inclusive environment for all members of the PCGS community.
+In addition to the above, we’re actively working to increase the number of women and girls participating in our programs, improve the accessibility of our website and materials for people with disabilities, and create an even more welcoming environment for all members of the PCGS community.

+• Home